Survey Results - Trainee feedback on Watson Farley & Williams LLP

 What we do: Within our core sectors of energy (conventional and renewable power; oil and gas; mining and commodities), transport (aviation, maritime and rail) plus associated infrastructure, we provide a full suite of legal services including capital markets, construction, corporate, dispute resolution, employment, finance, private equity, public law, real estate, regulatory and competition, restructuring and insolvency, and tax.

-What we’re looking for: Although there is no typical WFW trainee there are certain qualifications, skills and traits that we look for.
+What we’re looking for in a trainee: Although there is no typical WFW trainee there are certain qualifications, skills and traits that we look for.
 You will need a 2(1) or above – or predicted if you haven’t yet graduated.
 We also look for at least ABB from A level results, 34 points from IB or their equivalent if you have taken other qualifications.
 Applications are read in their entirety and we take mitigating circumstances relating to academics into consideration.
 As well as academic achievement, we particularly value applicants with clear initiative, drive, commercial awareness and an interest in our sectors.
 You will have the chance to demonstrate these things at one of our assessment centres, as part of the application process.

 What you’ll do: Our training contracts are hands-on, with as much experience of clients and challenging, high-profile work as possible.
 Trainees benefit from plenty of exposure to senior lawyers, many acknowledged leaders in their field.